unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-sitrep-1.md

 Having reviewed my actual timeline and recalibrated my productivity expectations accordingly, I pledge only to solve my build errors between now and next Wednesday.
 I'll flash the new firmware, too.

-Side quest the first: I'll probably tidy up the extremely generic bindshell (i.e. take the word 'lol' out of every variable) too and chuck it on the internet, because we obviously need more of those.
+Side quest, the first: I'll probably tidy up the extremely generic bindshell (i.e. take the word 'lol' out of every variable) too and chuck it on the internet, because we obviously need more of those.

-Side quest the second: I'll pay more attention to documenting things as I go.
-I have been taking notes in Notion and just realised today that I could export directly from Notion to markdown, which basically makes me giddy as it means I can pipe notes directly into these write-ups really easily.
+Side quest, the second: I'll pay more attention to documenting things as I go.
+I have been taking notes in Notion and just realised today that I could export directly from Notion to markdown, which basically makes me giddy because it means I can pipe formatted notes straight into these write-ups really easily.